LGBTQIA2S+ Care

 Trainings for Your Multidisciplinary Team

-AHI offers a series of four Sparks to support health centers in providing patient-centered care to their LGBTQ+ adolescent patients.
+AHI offers a series of four Sparks to support health centers in providing patient-centered care to their LGBTQIA2S+ adolescent patients.
 Sparks are pre-packaged, free to use, and include a PowerPoint presentation, a facilitator script and follow-up materials.

 Access the training